-CE Approval: This course has been approved for 2 hours of continuing education units for LMFT’s, LCSW’s, LPCC’s and LEP’s as required by the California Board of Behavioral Sciences.
+CE Approval: This course has been approved for 2 hours of continuing education units from the NBCC and CAMFT for LMFT’s, LCSW’s, LPCC’s and LEP’s as required by the California Board of Behavioral Sciences.
 Diane R. Gehart, Ph.D., LMFT is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs (Provider ID 42228).
 Course CEU certificates will be awarded via email within 24 hours upon completion of all course modules and the evaluation.

 Course Goal: By the end of the program, participants will reduce their sense of being an "imposter" in their professional lives and have a revised professional identity narrative that inspires a greater sense of confidence.

 - Participants will be able to able to use the "fact-checking" worksheet (based on CBT) at the end of the course to reduce a person’s sense of inadequacy.